Talks and presentations for parishes & groups

 A 90-minute talk, suitable for groups of 10 to 20 people, which aims to raise awareness and discusses the main issues around domestic abuse: How does it affect children?
 Why do survivors stay or return?
 What services are available?
 Includes key information and local contacts.

 Helpful exercises to help us focus our attention and live in the present moment, letting go of worries and habits that no longer work for us, to boost our wellbeing.
+Could you run a 6-week course in your parish?

 Inclusive Church has profiled mental health issues for a number of years, recognising that it is a key feature that affects people within church life.